matrig/minicookiecutter/docs/features/mkdocs.md

 Then, create a new release for your project going to `https://github.com/<username>/<repository-name>/releases/new`.
 Give your release a title, and add a new tag in the form `*.*.*` where the `*`'s are alphanumeric.
 To finish, press `Publish release`.

 Then, in your repository, navigate to `Settings > Code and Automation > Pages`.
-If you successfully created a new release, you should see a notification saying ` Your site is ready to be published at https://<author_github_handle>.github.io/<project_name>/`.
+If you successfully created a new release with documentation, you should see a notification saying ` Your site is ready to be published at https://<author_github_handle>.github.io/<project_name>/`.

-To finalize deploying your documentation, under `Source`, select the branch `gh-pages`.
+To deploy your documentation, under `Branch`, select the branch `gh-pages` and `/(root)`.
 Your documentation should then be live within a few minutes.

 ## Documenting docstrings